pmndrs/zustand/readme.md

 ## Transient updates (for often occuring state-changes)

-The subscribe method can also select state, similar to the useStore hook.
+The subscribe method can also select state.
 This allows you to bind a component to a store without forcing it to re-render on state changes, you will be notified in a callback instead.
-This can make a [drastic](https://codesandbox.io/s/peaceful-johnson-txtws) performance difference in some edge cases where you are allowed to mutate the view directly.
+This can make a [drastic](https://codesandbox.io/s/peaceful-johnson-txtws) performance difference when you are allowed to mutate the view directly.

 ```jsx
 const [useStore, api] = create(set => ({ ... }))